 The Deer Commission for Scotland (DCS) was the Government agency responsible for deer until its merger with Scottish Natural Heritage in 2010.
-The predecessor of DCS until the Deer (Scotland) Act 1996, the Red Deer Commission, was instrumental in the establishment of deer management groups.
+The predecessor of DCS until the Deer (Scotland) Act 1996, the Red Deer Com,mission, established in 1959, was latterly instrumental in the establishment of Deer Management Groups.

-SNH’s technical team carries out a regular programme of deer population counts.
-In addition, they assist with culling operations as required, and undertake research and survey work.
-As a last resort under the Wildlife & Natural Environment Scotland Act, SNH has statutory powers of intervention and can carry out culling on privately owned land.
+The NatureScot wildlife management team carries out a regular programme of mainly aerial deer population counts and also undertakes other deer research and survey work.
+Under the Wildlife & Natural Environment Scotland Act, NatureScot has statutory powers of intervention and can carry out culling on privately owned land.

 Scotland’s Wild Deer – A National Approach